vortexory/Telegram_bot_TMA/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.